Health Assessment of Water Quality of Madarsoo River (Golestan Province) Using Multimetric Biological Index

 1 Department of Fisheries, Faculty of Agriculture and Natural Resources, Gonbad Kavous University, Gonbad Kavous, Iran

-2 Faculty of Agriculture and Natural Resources, Department of Fisheries, Gonbad Kavous University, Gonbad Kavous, Iran
+2 Department of Biology, Faculty of Sciences, Gonbad Kavous University, Gonbad Kavous, Iran

 Abstract